zrmacc/RNOmni/README.md

 #### Run time

-During package development, the `BAT`, `DINT`, and `PIINT` each took a median of 25 to 30 ms to perform 10<sup>2</sup> association tests for 10<sup>3</sup> subjects. `RNOmni` using average correlation, which internally performs both `DINT` and `PIINT`, required a median of 65 to 70 ms. Using bootstrap to calculate position specific correlations increased the run time of `RNOmni` by a factor of 9 to 10.
+During package development, the `BAT`, `DINT`, and `PIINT` each took a median of 25 to 30 ms to perform 10<sup>2</sup> association tests for 10<sup>3</sup> subjects. `RNOmni` using average correlation, which internally performs both `DINT` and `PIINT`, required a median of 65 to 70 ms. Using bootstrap to calculate position specific correlations increased the run time of `RNOmni` by a factor of 9 to 10 while running 12 cores in parallel.

 ``` r
 # Subset to 100 loci